Oros42/checkcertif_addon/README.md

 Work in progress !

-# checkcertif_plugin
+# checkcertif_addon

-Firefox's plugin
+Firefox's addon

 [See the main project](https://github.com/Oros42/checkcertif)

 ## Build

-To build the firefox's plugin :
+To build the firefox's addon :
 ```
 ./buid.sh
 ```